 Most users in UK/USA see results quickly after cleanup steps.

-NVIDIA Driver Support
+- NVIDIA Driver Downloads: https://www.nvidia.com/download

-AMD Driver Support
+- AMD Driver Support: https://www.amd.com/en/support

 - Update GPU drivers immediately